Blog

 Our brains process sensory information in different areas, including the thalamus, the cerebral cortex and the amygdala.

-So, when you incorporate multi-sensory stimuli into your branding, you can activate specific areas in the brain and create richer brand experiences.
+So, when you incorporate multi-sensory stimuli into your branding, you can trigger richer, more emotional brand experiences.

 Here are some ways your brand can use this tool: